 Asians are not the only minority group facing discrimination right now.
 In immigration detention centers where people are held in inhumane and crowded conditions, it is our brown brothers and sisters who are at extremely high risk with little to no medical care.
 It is vulnerable and low-income communities, particularly black communities, who are disproportionately at risk due to lack of healthcare and the lower quality of medical care.
 Racial discrimination is affecting us all, not just Asians.
 Unfortunately, much of the conversation around racism during the Coronavirus pandemic seems to have focused only on the experiences of Asian Americans.

 This is not to say that race is the only factor in who is more vulnerable during this crisis.
 Low-income families, those in poverty, those working service jobs who have been laid off and those who are homeless are examples of people who are more vulnerable during this crisis.
 The working class has been hit the hardest by all of this.
 But it’s also important to note that black and brown people disproportionately make up those groups.

-To my fellow Asian Americans who may have given into upholding the minority myth, now is a wake-up call to see that white privilege does not benefit us.
+To my fellow Asians who may have given into upholding the minority myth, now is a wake-up call to see that white privilege does not benefit us.
 To my fellow Asian Americans who have either been left out, or chosen to stay out of racial justice conversations, we must stand together with our black and brown communities.
 We cannot continue to stay quiet about our black and brown brothers and sisters who are particularly vulnerable right now and have been in other times of crisis.

 To do this, we must address anti-blackness and the role that white supremacy plays in our own communities.
 We must call out our fellow Asian friends and family members.
 We must support our black and brown communities and stand with them, knowing that while we do not have the same experiences, that we are fighting against the same thing.